Project

 We are extremely interested in any reports of this problem in a stock game.
 Logs and (clean) savegames are very welcome, and can be used as compelling evidence for a higher priority.

-#7 Updated by Kerbas_ad_astra over 8 years ago
+#7 Updated by Kerbas_ad_astra about 9 years ago

 Featherwinglove, your comment about suspecting Kerbal Engineer led me to do further testing (I've been encountering it on my installs as well), and it is KER -- in particular, the "time to atmosphere" readout.
 It's not installed on the orbital panel (or any panel) by default, so these errors are so rare because it's only people with custom HUD or panel settings that are at risk.
 Furthermore, the error only occurs under these conditions: